The 10 Best Free Productivity Apps to Get Things Done

 Trello is a digital bulletin board and could be a great place for brain-dumping.

-How it makes me productive: the Kanban board style in Trello helps me visualize my work and my tasks in progress.
+The Kanban board style in Trello helps me visualize my work and my tasks in progress.
 It’s easier to maximize workflow and productivity with the boards in Trello.

 Trello is available on the web, mobile, and desktop.

-Taskade gives you different views for your project: List, Board (like Trello), Action and Mindmap.
+Taskade gives you different views for your project: List, Board (like Trello), Action, and Mindmap.

 Taskade is available on iOS, Android, Mac, Windows, Chrome, and Firefox.

+Your GTD setup is not complete without a calendar.
+For this, I am using Google Calendar.
 Google Calendar is a digital calendar that makes planning and scheduling easier without flipping through pages.

 You can set up multiple calendars in your account and set its colors.
 I currently use 12 calendars; setting the colors helps me get an idea of what my day is going to be like.

-How it makes me productive: I use Google Calendar in blocking off my time.
+I use Google Calendar in blocking off my time.
 I don’t prefer multitasking; it takes me a while to get into the zone again so time-blocking & focusing on one task only helps me get more things done.